 Everyone starts jumping around to celebrate (Donald, Goofy and Kairi’s tiny, silent background celebration is both cute and silly with their tiny celebration hops).
 But Riku is standing aside, and when Sora goes to confirm with him that he’s coming back to the islands, Riku angsts: “I had given in to the darkness!”
 Oh for goodness sake Riku.
 Look, everyone has their own breaking points, but this is mine.
-Riku’s angsting worked fine for me in previous scenes, but now he has gone from 0 to 100 in seven words.
+Riku’s angsting worked fine for me in previous scenes, but now he has gone from 0 to 100 in seven, shouted words.
 But before that can even settle in, Sora makes a funny face and we whiplash back in the other direction!

-Just then, the Castle starts collapsing, because this is a video game and we’re lucky it hadn’t collapse earlier.
+Just then, the Castle starts collapsing, because this is a video game and we’re lucky it hadn’t collapsed earlier.
 Riku tries to open a portal, but it seems he’s lost that kind of dark power.
 Great for his personal arc, but bad for everyone’s survival.
 Just then, a ghostly afterimage of Naminé appears and makes an extra-large portal, and it’s clear from everyone’s actions that no one can see her but the Destiny Islands trio.
 Pluto shows up (oh hey, remember Pluto?
 Not me!
 I hate to admit it, but I’d have probably left him to die!), and the Disney characters run through, leaving the humans to chat with Naminé.
 Don’t run for your lives or anything.

-Kairi thanks Naminé to which Naminé replies “Sure,” which makes me laugh, because it’s so understated.
+Kairi thanks Naminé to which Naminé replies, “Sure,” which makes me laugh, because it’s so understated.
 Naminé then turns to Sora, and says “See?
 We meet again, like we promised.”
 Sora is confused, but not nearly as confused as when Roxas outright walks out of his body like a ghost to continue the conversation with Naminé.

 Naminé and Roxas’ conversation is sweet, but a little… strange.
 First off, McCartney and Snow deliver a mis-matched performance.
 Roxas acts like he knows exactly what’s going on, as does Snow… until the moment where she doesn’t and is suddenly surprised by everything Roxas is saying?
 Roxas repeats Naminé’s promise: “You said we’d meet again, but when we did, we might not recognize each other.”
 Roxas claims that he did recognize her, which is unusual.
 He then says: “I see myself the way you remember me.
 And you see yourself the way I remember you.”
 The way you remember her… from your six minutes of contact together?
 You don’t actually know one another, you remember that, right?
 I feel the game is trying to cast this as romantic, which is even more confusing.
 Now don’t get me wrong: I’d be fine if they were attracted to one another, go right ahead.
 But I’m not talking about flirting here, I mean romantic, like you’d see in a standing, solid relationship, which seems like it’s missing a few steps.
 Is it just me?
 Unfortunately KH2 has never even heard of “a logical progression of events,” and is doing it usual thing: burning context, setup and plotlines alive and hoping you never question it.
 So here you have it: Roxas and Naminé have maintained their identities against the press of oblivion because… they’re… in… love?
 I don’t know.
 Folks, I gave up during the dragon mech sequence.